yetkinh/yetkinh.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor in Mechatronics Engineering Department at Bartın University, Turkey since March 2019.
 I completed my PhD at Virginia Tech in 2018 and my Master's degree at The Ohio State University in 2013.
-During my PhD studies, I worked on probabilistic search theory and worked with [Dr. Daniel Stilwell] (https://autonomyandrobotics.centers.vt.edu/people/stilwell.html) from Autonomous Systems and Control Lab at VT.
+During my PhD studies, I worked on probabilistic search theory and worked with [Dr. Daniel Stilwell](https://autonomyandrobotics.centers.vt.edu/people/stilwell.html) from Autonomous Systems and Control Lab at VT.

 ---
-title: "Research Interests"
----

-Here are my research interests
+## Research Interests

+In general, I am interested in applying novel algorithms to real-world robotic problems that involve autonomous decision-making under uncertainty.
+Specifically, I am interested in the following problems and applications
+- probabilistic search theory and optimal sampling
+- informative path planning with multiple agents
+- autonomous decision-making in subsea search missions
+- multi-uav search and rescue applications in wilderness (WiSAR)